Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 - Sales rep: Can you help me understand where you lose deals most often in your sales process?

 - Buyer: After they see a product demo.
 The buyer gets excited.
-But then they have the daunting task of getting their VP scheduled for a call with us.
+But then they have the daunting task of getting their VP scheduled for a sales call with us.
 Weeks go by.
 We follow up.
 And then never hear back.

 - Sales rep: Interesting.
 What would you need to change in order to prevent that from happening?